emerald-dao/beginner-dapp-course/chapter2.0/day2/README.md

 1. Change the color of "Emerald DApp" to whatever color you want
 2. Change the font size of the title
 3. Change the "Emerald DApp" link to a different link (this means messing with the `<a>` tag)
+4. There are two parts.

-4. Inside of your `<main>` tag, add a `<p>` tag and put whatever text you want in it.
-The box model will look like this:
+4a.
+Inside of your `<main>` tag, add a `<p>` tag and put whatever text you want in it.

+4b.
+Go to the `.main` class and add this line: `flex-direction: column`.
+Watch what it does!

+The box model for Quest #4 looks like this:

 <img src="../images/quest-box-model.png" />

-5. Go to the `.main` class and add this line: `flex-direction: column`.
-Watch what it does!
+---

 Take a screenshot of your changes (both the code and the result) and upload it to your quests